 When it comes to listing out budget destinations, Paris never makes the cut.
 Yes, we know that Paris is one of those cities where you blink and suddenly you’ve spent money.
-So when we decided to spend some time in Paris this summer exploring the city and going to the Loire Valley for a day, we couldn’t help but ask ourselves in the planning process, “How much does a trip to Paris cost?”
+So when we decided to spend some time in Paris exploring the city and going to the Loire Valley for a day, we couldn’t help but ask ourselves in the planning process, “How much does a trip to Paris cost?”

 If you really want to do Paris on the cheap, you certainly can.
 But if this trip is a honeymoon or romantic getaway, there are times when you’ll want to splurge and times you’ll want to save.

 Either way you travel, that’s where we come in.
 We’re here to break down the perfect trip to Paris budget including flights, hotels, dining, and more!